Almost uniform domains and Poincar\'e inequalities: Intermediate results

 \subsection{Poincar\'e inequalities via fillings}

-In this subsection we make precise the notion of filling and ``fillable set,'' the main tools in proving our results.
+In this subsection, we make precise the notion of filling and ``fillable set,'' the main tools in proving our results.
 One useful property of fillings $\Omega_r$ is that they satisfy a Poincar\'e inequality \emph{a priori} only at scales comparable to $r$.
-For our applications, this property is easily verifiable, in that the geometry at scale $r$ of the filling will be simple.
+For our applications, this property will be easy to check, in that the geometry of the filling at scale $r$ will be kept simple.